 After spearing up the shards of decent smoked ham they bring to each table, we all nibbled on the first courses.
 The little porcelain dishes of escargots were an interesting presentation, but didn’t improve upon the buttery bistro original.
-And why one would put little bits of unflavored, out-of-season tomatoes in the bottom of each dish is beyond me.

 The €18 cassoulet of just barely-cooked vegetables was way underseasoned, proving that if you’re going to use ingredients sparsely, you’d better make damn sure they’re perfect.
 A similar presentation at Mon Vieil Ami, comes at a lower price, and is far better.

 Main courses were uneventful.
 I had rabbit wrapped in pastry and unpeeled favas, which was passable, but Romain pronounced that his pricey veal with morel mushrooms had “aucun goût”—no flavor.
 Like everything, there was a lack of salt.
 And while some argue that salt can be added by the diner, food just doesn’t taste the same unless the salt is cooked in it.
 And if they’re not going to salt the food well, at least put flaky sea salt on the tables instead of acrid, ordinary table salt.
 Especially at these prices.